OsmanyCruz/Database_Monitor/README.md

 This project is a **demo application** built with Flutter to manage database connections and visualize the status of connected users in real-time.
 The app is designed to showcase a modern and fluid user interface with a strong focus on usability and visual design.

-The main goal of this demo is to highlight the front-end capabilities for managing connections to multiple databases, displaying detailed user information, and providing a smooth and intuitive experience for database connection management.
+The main goal of this demo is to highlight the front-end capabilities for managing connections to multiple users, displaying detailed user information, and providing a smooth and intuitive experience for database connection management.

 ## Features

-- **Database Connection Management**: The app allows users to add, edit, and remove connections to various databases (MySQL, PostgreSQL, etc.).
+- **Database Connection Management**: The app allows users to remove connections on the database.

 - **Real-time User Monitoring**: The dashboard provides a live view of users connected to the database, enabling efficient monitoring.